NatronGitHub/Natron/INSTALL_OSX.md

 	git clone https://github.com/MrKepzie/Natron.git
 	cd Natron

-If you want to compile the bleeding edge version, use the workshop
+If you want to compile the bleeding edge version, use the master
 branch:

-	git checkout workshop
+	git checkout master

 Update the submodules: